samuelluohaoen1/mybatis-exmaples/README.md

 * Create "mybatis-config.xml" MyBatis Core config file.
 * Create util class for retrieving sqlSessionFactory as recommended by MyBatis official documentation.

-## 2.3.
+## 2.2.
 Coding

 * Create an entity class.
-* Create an DAO interface.
+* Create an Mapper (Essentially DAO) interface.
-* Implement the DAO interface: When only using JDBC, DAO interface had to be implemented and many DB connectivity issues need to be considered.
+* Implement the Mapper interface: When only using JDBC, DAO interfaces had to be implemented and many DB connectivity issues need to be considered.
 When using MyBatis, those concerns are now being handled by MyBatis.
 Therefore, we only need to point MyBatis to the right direction by using a Mapper.xml i.e "UserMapper.xml".

-## 2.4.
+## 2.3.
 Testing

 **Note:** A couple very common exceptions: